lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_1_super_basics.md

 result: Int = 1
 ```

-A block contains a sequence of expressions and the result is also an expression.
-The value of the block is the value of
+A block can contain a sequence of expressions where the result is also an expression.
+The value of the block is the
-the last expression:
+value of the last expression:

 ```scala
 @ val foo = {